anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 **Performance Metrics**

-A confusion matrix consists of different combinations of predicted and actual anomaly labels.
+A confusion matrix is used to evaluate anomaly detection models.
+It consists of different combinations of predicted and actual anomaly labels.
 - True Positive (TP): Number of instances correctly classified as anomaly by the model.
 A high value indicates that the model is accurately identifying anomalies.
 - True Negative (TN): Number of instances correctly classified as non anomaly by the model.
 A high value indicates that the model is accurately identifying non-anomalies.
 - False Positive (FP): Number of instances incorrectly classified as anomaly by the model.
 A high value indicates that the model is producing a large number of false alarms.